salad/salad/README.md

         Then I should see "Wieden+Kennedy"
     ```

-1. Inside the features directory, create a steps file, `our-website-is-up-steps.py`, that imports the salad steps, like:
+1. Inside the features directory, create a steps file, `our-website-is-up-steps.py`, that imports the salad terrains, like:

     ```python
     from salad.steps.everything import *